OurLandHK/WebApp/README.md

 4. Involve
   * Get involved in resolving community affairs or vote on social issues
 5. Notification
-  * Push latest notifications such as RunOurCity or planned changes to bus routes to users' home addresses or office addressees
+  * Push latest notifications such as RunOurCity or planned changes to bus routes to users' home addresses or office addresses

 ## Project Setup
 1. Create a Firebase project and Facebook App and setup your application